- Five on Friday

 Dry winter air and the nosebleeds it causes can be uncomfortable, but with a little bit of preparation, you can keep your home comfortably warm and nosebleed free.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with Dr. Parsons?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment